bartificer/programming-by-stealth/docs/_tidbits/tidbit2.md

+---
+title: It's OK to Play a Different Game!
+---
 # PBS Tidbit 2 of Y — It's OK to Play a Different Game!

 Some recent activity in the PBS community inspired some terminal hackery, and triggered an important old memory.
 I want to share the memory, share some terminal hackery, and hopefully inspire you to do a little programming for pure fun too.